lionelburgbach/Lab_SMTP/README.md

 ## Client

 Lab_SMTP is a maven project, if you want run it with no IDE, you can use the jar file in the directory target.
-You can change configurations files (you cannot change files name), you can creat a folder where you want.
+You can change configurations files (**you cannot change filenames  like victims.utf8**), you can creat a folder where you want.
 Where you have the file pom.xml, use **mvn clean package** to creat the jar (standalone one).

 To run the prank you just have to use the cmd : **java -jar target/SMTP-1.0-SNAPSHOT-standalone.jar path-resources**